 Understand what all are the inputs and outputs.
 For the robot to do whatever you want it to do, it should get maximum data from the environment, in order to process it.
 So find out what all things it need to know to perform that particular action.

 In the case of our line follower, we need something that can sense the color of the path in front of it.
-For that you can use an IR sensor or a color sensor.
+For that, you can use an IR sensor or a color sensor.

 Step 3 – Processing the Inputs and Decision Making

 Once we have collected all the input parameters, we will have to feed it to the Brain for processing.
-We have to process the inputs and make the robot to make a right decision in various conditions.
+We have to process the inputs and make the robot to make the right decision in various conditions.

-In our line follower, we have an arduino micro controller board which will act as its brain.
+In our line follower, we have an Arduino microcontroller board which will act as its brain.
 The Arduino will read all the inputs from the IR sensors, process it and send the decisions/outputs to the motor driver board which will drive the motor.

 Step 4 – The Output